chriscowley/chriscowley.me.uk/source/about/index.markdown

 Currently I am a Technical Expert for an IT consultancy in Rennes, France.
 I am not fluent in French (yet), but am able to communicate quite comfortably.

-I have a wide range of skills inlcuding, but not limited to:
+I have a wide range of skills including, but not limited to:

 - Linux system architecture
 - DevOps